 Students of color are encouraged to apply.

-Undergraduate Interns will learn how to organized on a local level, working with community organizers, politician and people who are in need of help.
-Interns will be introduced to a number of national campaigns centering on such diverse topics as (but not limited to):
+Student workers will gain experience in organizing on a local level, working with community organizers, politicians, and people who are in need of help.
+Student workers will be introduced to a number of national campaigns centering on such diverse topics as (but not limited to):